Conor-McGinn/ethical_assessment/README.md

 # ethical_assessment
-Ethical assessment as described in McGinn et al., "Ethical Assessment of a Hospital Disinfection Robot" In 2023 International Conference on Robotics and Automation (ICRA), 2023.
+Ethical assessment as described in McGinn et al., "Ethical Assessment of a Hospital Disinfection Robot", In 2023 International Conference on Robotics and Automation (ICRA), 2023.